mrbakhsh/HPiP/README.md

 ## Adapting the pipeline for different datasets

-The utility and performance of the proposed package were demonstrated using three different case studie and data analysis codes are availble from https://github.com/BabuLab-UofR/HPiP_pub, where quidlines and sample datasets are also offered for testing purposes.
+The utility and performance of the proposed package were demonstrated using three different case studies, and data analysis codes are available from https://github.com/BabuLab-UofR/HPiP_pub, where guidelines and sample datasets are also offered for testing purposes.

 ## Contribute